 Students in the MAcc program select from the Audit track or Tax track.
 Both require a minimum of 24 units of accounting coursework and 6 elective units for 30 total program units.
-A minimum 3.0 GPA is required in the program, with no course grades below a C.
+A minimum 3.0 GPA is required in the program.

 The following eight courses (24 credits) are required for the Audit Track:

 *If you have taken ACCT 461 Accounting Info Systems or an equivalent course as a undergraduate student, you will not be allowed to take ACCT 561 at the graduate level.
 You must substitute an approved accounting elective from the "Electives Coursework" section below.

 The following eight courses (24 credits) are required for the Tax Track:

 Audit Track students will choose six units of electives, either from the accounting electives listed below or an approved ACCT, MIS, FIN, ECON, or LAW course.

 The most common non-ACCT electives taken by audit track students are as follows:

 Tax Track students must pick six units of electives from the following courses (or other approved ACCT or Law courses):